Important Legal Disclaimer

 - Buffer remaining: $5,500

-One costly surprise away from real money trouble and mortgage stress.
+One costly surprise away from real payment trouble and money stress.
 Use our government scheme calculator to understand exactly what you qualify for before committing.

-The Data: 70% of first home buyers purchase with less than 10% deposit.
-These buyers are 3.4 times more likely to feel mortgage stress than those with 20%+ deposits.
+The Data: 70% of new property purchasers buy with less than 10% deposit.
+These buyers are 3.4 times more likely to feel financial strain than those with 20%+ deposits.

 Why?
 Two reasons: